Psivant/stormmsite/docs/tutorials/tutorial_iv.md

 (In fact, both work by being wrappers for the same underlying free function `evaluateLocalMask` in the **/stormm/home/src/Potential/local_exclusionmask.h** library, with ways of grabbing the first atom's mask and a pointer to a trove of codified data.)
-Here's the inner loop from above, with the exclusion test added (note that the function returns TRUE if the two particle's *should not*
+Here's the inner loop from above, with the exclusion test added (note that the function returns TRUE if the two particles *should not*
 interact:
 ```
   double masked_elec_nrg = 0.0;